Harriet Tubman On The $20 Bill? Not During The Trump Administration

 U.S. $20 Bill To Get A Makeover With Harriet Tubman

-In 2016, Lew announced with great fanfare that Tubman, a freed slave who became a 19th Century abolitionist, would replace Andrew Jackson, the seventh president, as the face of the $20, and that portraits of suffragists including Lucretia Mott, Sojourner Truth, Elizabeth Cady Stanton, Alice Paul and Susan B. Anthony would be on the back of the $10 note.
+In 2016, Lew announced with great fanfare that Tubman, a freed slave who became a 19th century abolitionist, would replace Andrew Jackson, the seventh president, as the face of the $20, and that portraits of suffragists including Lucretia Mott, Sojourner Truth, Elizabeth Cady Stanton, Alice Paul and Susan B. Anthony would be on the back of the $10 note.

-The new designs were to be revealed next year, which is the 100th anniversary of the 19th Amendment to the Constitution, granting women the right to vote.
+The new designs were to be revealed next year, which is the 100th anniversary of the 19th Amendment to the Constitution, which granted women the right to vote.

 But President Trump derided the new currency as "pure political correctness" before being elected and suggested Tubman be put on the rarely used $2 bill instead.